Archaeologyy/RStarReplayer/README.md

 Load back into GTA Online

-You should have the money from the heist and the heist still uncompleted.
+You should have the money from the heist, but said heist is still able to be played.

+Repeat these steps until you've made enough money!

 ## FAQ: